For first time offenders, the Pennsylvania ARD Program offers a second chance — Accelerated Rehabilitative Disposition.

 - ARD can reduce the required number of community service hours.

 - ARD allows you to answer “no” to questions about whether you’ve ever had a criminal conviction on job applications.

 - Since Bickerton Law charges fees according to the complexity of the case, ARD clients qualify for a low flat fee

 - ARD will count against you as a conviction if you are ever arrested and convicted for a crime later on.

 - However, the only way to avoid having a drunk driving offense count as a prior conviction is to fight the charge and win.

 - ARD will count as a prior conviction under the DUI mandatory sentencing laws

 - Again, the only way to avoid having a DUI count against you is to fight the charge and win

-The attorneys of Bickerton & Bickerton have extensive experience in representing ARD clients.
-In some circumstances, Bickerton & Bickerton’s DUI defense lawyers can help you get a “bread and butter license” (Occupational Limited License).
+William R. Bickerton has extensive experience in representing ARD clients.
+In some circumstances, our firm can help you get a “bread and butter license” (Occupational Limited License).

-If you have been charged with Driving Under the Influence in Western Pennsylvania, contact Bickerton & Bickerton at 412.596.8124 for a free initial consultation.
+If you have been charged with Driving Under the Influence in Western Pennsylvania, contact Bickerton Law at (412) 596-8124 for a free initial consultation.